Pumpkin Reports: Pixel Sillicon

 Pixel Sillicon (voiced by Dylan Jones) is a fool 11‐year‐old who loves aliens.
 His father is a dedicated UFOlogist, which accounts for Pixel's interest, but not for the depth of his ardor.
 Pixel believes he was abducted by aliens and he sincerely hopes to be abducted again one day – so he leaves his bedroom window open at night and has an arrow of lights on the roof pointing to his room.

 Pixel's easy credulity makes him a less-than-perfect ally for Max's campaign to convince the townspeople.
 He's loyal to his good friend Max, not least because Max actually lives with two aliens.
 Despite his admiration of Max and acknowledgment of Max as the anti-invasion Team Leader, Pixel is romantically attracted to Loom, and believed he and she could rule earth between them as benevolent King and Queen before seeing her soulmate and their plans of ruling their kingdom.

 Simon Sillicon

 Simon Sillicon (voiced by Matt Ban) is Pixel's father who abandoned his foundational computer work (which resulted in a famous Valley in California being named after him) to devote his genius to discovering the aliens he has been convinced have been walking among us for 30 years.

-The real scientific community shunned Simon years ago, so for three decades Simon has worked, inventing hitech gleaming gadgets and computer programs to fight the alien onslaught he's certain is coming.
+The real scientific community shunned Simon years ago, so for three decades Simon has worked, inventing gadgets and computer programs to fight the alien onslaught he's certain is coming.
 Simon is so tech-focused, so intent upon his devices and computer algorithms, the issue of being bossed‐around by two kids doesn't come up.
-He's glad to be of service in any plan that Max or Violet contrive.
+He's to be of service in any plan that Max or Violet contrive.

 Simon has a mysterious past.
 There are files which are getting him involved in a big scandal.